Electronics - Software and Digital

 Control loops in software;

-1. At precise time intervals; (point 4 but another way)
+1. At precise time intervals; (point 4 but another way).
+This should therefore be on a timer interrupt.

 2. Measure the error,

-3. Apply that error as a correction (Proportion - in this case 100%) to the driven level (Integral),
+3. Apply that error as a correction (Proportion - in this case 100% or better if the correction is slightly less than 100%) to the driven level (Integral),

-4. Wait until the loop has stabilised then do it again (there should be nothing to do).
+4. Wait until the loop has stabilised, then do it again.
+There will be almost nothing for this task to do until the next timer interrupt.

-The refinement is not to wait for stabilisation [4] but to apply a smaller corrects more frequently though still at precise time intervals.
-Using this method control can be quicker and lower noise than in one or very few step method (general case).
+The refinement is not to wait for stabilisation [4] but to apply a smaller corrects more frequently, though still at precise time intervals.
+Using this method, control can be quicker and lower noise than in one or very few step method (general case).
 There is an optimum.
-This is P.I control but commonly know as nudge up nudge down control.
+This is P.I control, but commonly known as nudge up nudge down control.

 A differential term would give be to see the way things are going a give the driven level another push in that direction.